-The production includes marvelous special effects that boggle the mind.
-The tornado scene, which includes video imagery and dramatic lighting, is one of the most exciting scenes I've ever seen on stage.
-The audience at Friday night's opening performance clapped after it was over.
+The production includes marvelous special effects the boggle the mind.
+The tornado scene, which includes video imagery and dramatic lighting, is one of the most exciting scenes I’ve ever seen on stage.
+The audience at Friday night’s opening performance clapped after it was over.

-There's lots of fog, fire, smoke and explosions throughout the show and a couple of performers "fly" high above the stage.
+There’s lots of fog, fire, smoke and explosions throughout the show and a couple of performers fly high above the stage.

 Peter Gosik is loving as the Tinman and Jesse Coleman shows a gift for comic timing as the Cowardly Lion.

 All four of the leads and several backup dancers perform the catchy song “Jitterbug,” which was written for the movie but cut from the final product.

 Dancers in the chorus also play a big part in the poppies scene where the heros fall asleep as a result of a magic spell.
 Couples dressed in red perform a graceful ballroom dance, then switch into white costumes when the spell is broken with snow.
 It’s a transcendent scene.